alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 `touch "button"` is calabash code to touch a button in your Android app.

 So, what's calabash?
-Calabash is a set of scripts and an API which setup your Android app on a real device (or emulator) and then run through the tests you've definied.
+Calabash is a set of scripts and an API which setup your Android app on a real device (or emulator) and then run through the tests you've defined.
 Setting up on your device means installing the app, and installing a test runner based on Robotium which can communicate clicks, scrolls, etc. Then, calabash takes your features and converts those to Robotium commands and runs your tests.

-Specifically, to run this feature, you would do this:
+Specifically, to run your calabash features, you would do this:

     calabash-android run ./build/apk/TeddyHyde-debug-unaligned.apk

-If you have a directory called features, `calabash-android run` will run those features, using the steps defined in the step_definitions directory.
+If you have a directory called features, `calabash-android run` will run those features, using the steps defined in the step_definitions directory inside that directory.

 One thing missing for me in the documentation was "How do I figure out the step definitions without reading lots about the entire calabash API?"
 In this case, you want to run using the console command: